 Think developing or commissioning great blog content is already hard on your brand?
 According to some sources around the web, this process is only going to get harder as more and more viewers “tune out” selections that just don’t do much to attract their attention.
-Even with this menace – known as content blindness – looming on the horizon, that doesn’t mean it’s time to call it quits when it comes to your organization’s blog writing initiatives.
+Even with this menace – known as content blindness – looming on the horizon, that doesn’t mean it’s time to call it quits when it comes to your organization’s article writing for websites initiatives.
 With a proper understanding of this issue, and a few crucial tips and tricks added to your content marketing arsenal, you’ll be in a great position to offer up posts that stir up a lethargic viewership and leave the competition wondering where it all went wrong.

 What the Heck is Content Blindness?

 If the term “content blindness” has you scratching your head and wondering just what the heck this buzz word means, don’t worry – you’re not alone.
 As Mark Bergen of Advertising Age explains in his look at this growing problem, content blindness is an issue that stems from a longstanding problem within the greater digital marketing community.

 Essentially, the roots of this concept go all the way back to the heights of banner ad reach and effectiveness.
 As this form of online advertising took the web by storm, everyone joined in on the practice.
 This massive influx of banner ads on virtually every site has led to a digital landscape in which most viewers are desensitized to the practice, effectively ignoring ads that don’t go above and beyond the status quo.

 Content blindness represents the transition of this issue into the world of article writing for websites and other content marketing practices.
 As more and more brands tip their hats into the fray and offer substandard selections for online consumers, it’s only natural for these browsers to turn a blind eye to the constantly growing mountains of drab or stale offerings.